wclr/yalc/README.md

 - Excluded folders from publications like `node_modules` stay isolated to the area of use.

 - When add new files you still need *may need* to push updated version to `yalc` store (for new links to be created).

+### Keep out of git
+- If you are using `yalk'ed` modules temporary while development, first add `.yalc` and `yalc.lock` to `.gitignore`.
+- Use `yalk link`, that won't touch `packages.json`
+- If you use `yalc add` it will change `package.json`, and ads `file:` dependencies, if you may want to use `yalc check` in the [precommit hook](https://github.com/typicode/husky) which will check package.json for `yalc'ed` dependencies and exits with error, if you forgot to remove them.

+### Keep in git
+- You may want to keep shared `yalk'ed` stuff within the projects you are working on and treat it as a part of the project's codebase.
+This may really simplify management and usage of shared *work in progress* packages within your projects.
+So, then just do it, keep `.yalc` folder and `yalc.lock` in git.
+Replace it with published versions from remote repos when ready.

 ## Related links